robertkck/euro4baby/README.md

 Euro4Baby visualises different options for the Austrian childcare allowance.

+A hosted verision of the app is available at [kinderbetreuungsrechner.rhawlik.me](https://kinderbetreuungsrechner.rhawlik.me).

 ## Run

 Run the dashboard by installing the required packages and running the Shiny app.